kristian-lange-tw/JATOS_docs_v3/pages/jatos.js-Reference.md

 ### `jatos.endStudyAjax`

 Ends study with an Ajax call - afterwards the study is not redirected to the JATOS' end page.
+If the study was run by an MTurk worker the confirmation code will be in the response.
 It offers callbacks, either as parameter or via [jQuery.deferred.promise](https://api.jquery.com/deferred.promise/), to signal success or failure in the ending.

 * _@param {optional boolean} successful_ - 'true' if study should finish successful - 'false' otherwise.
 * _@param {optional string} message_ - Message that will be stored together with the study results and is accessible via JATOS' GUI result pages.
 The message can be max 255 characters long.